romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How are permissions typically managed in a GitHub Advanced Security workflow?
+Q: How are permissions typically managed in a GitHub Advanced Security workflow?
 <details><summary>Show the answer</summary><p>

 - **Permissions are assigned based on the principle of least privilege, aligning roles with specific workflow requirements**